Carola is a mental health advocate and a freelance writer who focuses on mental health, mental illness, and cognitive conditions.

 Letting go will release the rage stewing inside of us.
 We can free our thought life and stop focusing on how a person did us wrong.
 If anger is stewing inside, it can control us, as it did to me.
 It is easily triggered and flares up when we least expect it.
 The rage can damage our relationships and taint new experiences.
-When we stop being angry, we can regain our self-control and can navigate life more successfully.
+However, when we stop being angry, we can regain self-control and navigate life more successfully.

 Some offenders will seem genuinely remorseful and apologetic, but many are not.
 We may hold back from forgiveness because we have certain expectations of perpetrators.
-We want them to acknowledge their offenses, show remorse, and apologize sincerely.
-Offenders may never do any of these things and or refuse to discuss issues.
-At some point, we have to release our hopes for perpetrators to admit their faults and apologize.
+We may want them to acknowledge their offense, show remorse, and apologize sincerely.
+Offenders may never do any of these things and refuse to discuss issues.
+At some point, we must release our hopes that perpetrators will admit their faults and apologize.

 Forgiveness is not just a one-time thing.
 It is an ongoing process that needs to be revisited again and again.
-We are told to “forgive and forget,” but in some cases, remembering the offenses reminds us that offenders are untrustworthy or unsafe.
+We are told to “forgive and forget,” but in some cases, remembering offenses reminds us that a person is untrustworthy or unsafe.
 Forgiveness enables us to open our minds to the possibility that the offenders may become trustworthy in the future.

 Forgiveness: Letting go of grudges and bitterness, Mayo Clinic